micro-api/micro-api/README.md

 ## Reserved Keys

-All reserved keys are prefixed with `@`.
+All reserved keys are prefixed with a `@` symbol.
 Here is an enumeration of all of the reserved keys:

 | Key          | Type       | Description                                     |
 |:-------------|:-----------|:------------------------------------------------|